Bill Lundie

 Eric Balfour "Bill" Lundie (15 March 1888 – 12 September 1917) was a South African cricketer who played in one Test in 1914.

 A fast bowler, Bill Lundie played eight first-class matches for three provinces between 1909 and 1914.
 His best figures were 6 for 52 in Eastern Province's loss to Border in 1908–09.
 His only Test, and last first-class match, was the Fifth Test in England's tour of South Africa in 1913–14.
 Opening the bowling, and bowling into the wind, he took 4 for 101 off 46.3 overs as England made 411.
 It was the last Test match before World War I.

-In the war he served with the South African Service Corps before being commissioned as a second lieutenant in the 3rd Battalion of the Coldstream Guards.
+In the war, Lundie served with the South African Service Corps before being commissioned as a second lieutenant in the 3rd Battalion of the Coldstream Guards.
 He was killed by shellfire during the Battle of Passchendaele on 12 September 1917.